 She is one of the first nurses appointed on the NIHR Integrated Clinical Academic Training programme with an honorary contract with Manchester University NHS Foundation Trust Research and Innovation Department.

 Gabriella’s aim is to encourage and support more nurses develop their academic research skills and be a link at the hospital who can provide practical advice and guidance for research interested NMAPHs.
 Her research interest and project proposal is the interaction between HIV infection and the microbiome; how the infection itself and the antiretroviral medication affects the individual’s gut microbiome.

-Tim Twelvetree, Research Fellow, MFT and Lecturer, Division of Nursing, Midwifery and Social Work, The University of Manchester
+Tim Twelvetree, Research Development Manager, MFT and Lecturer, Division of Nursing, Midwifery and Social Work, The University of Manchester

 Tim has been working in a jointly funded role as Research Fellow and Lecturer with MFT and The University of Manchester since 2009.
 Tim’s post is a partnership between the University of Manchester (UoM) and Manchester University Hospitals NHS Foundation Trust (MFT).
 Tim is a member of the CARIN (Clinical Academic Roles and Careers Implementation Network) Impact and Metrics, and Output and Impact groups, where he works to help coordinate NMAHP research capacity building at MFT with other NHS organisations across the UK.

 Tim joined MFT having worked in health services research and research capacity development for over 25 years.
 He came to MFT, having previously worked as the R&D Manager for Research Design Service NW at Salford University and is proud to have played a role in establishing MFT as a leading NHS centre for the development of NMAHP clinical academic careers.
 Tim looks forward to further supporting NMAHP research and clinical academics at MFT.